VorpalBlade/chezmoi_modify_manager/docs/src/source_specification.md

 ## What the code does

-Since chezmoi_modify_manager 3.1, it will auto detect the version of chezmoi (based on executing `chezmoi --version`).
+Since chezmoi_modify_manager 3.1, it will auto-detect the version of chezmoi (based on executing `chezmoi --version`).
 This is used for:

 * The template that `--add` creates to either use the templated source string or